jackgisby/tfl-bikes-data-pipeline/README.md

 Since the data is uploaded in monthly intervals, and we expect analysts will only need to extract data for particular month ranges, we make use of partitioned BigQuery tables.
 A monthly partitioning is used for the journey, weather and timestamp tables.

 For further information about the database construction and structure, see [the docs](docs/3_data_transformation.md).
+For examples of queries that can be made against the database, see [the following SQL file](sql/aggregations.sql).

 ## Scheduling